Gartons Limited: History of the business

 John Garton and his two brothers, Robert and Thomas, were in business with their father, Peter, in Golborne and Newton-le-Willows in Lancashire, England, as corn and agricultural merchants.

 As a young man, John Garton (1863–1922), was the first to understand that whilst some agricultural plants were self-pollinating, others were cross-pollinating.
 He began experimenting with the artificial cross pollination firstly of cereal plants, then herbage species and root crops.

 He attracted the friendship and encouragement of a young Scottish seedsman, George Peddie Miln (1861–1928) who had trained in Dundee and was seed manager of Dicksons Limited of Chester.

 Knowing he had developed a far reaching new technique in plant breeding John Garton began to carry out many thousands of controlled crosses on fields at the family farm in Newton-le-Willows.
-He and his colleagues tried in 1889 to interest the UK Government’s new Board of Agriculture in the invention they called Scientific Farm Plant Breeding.
+He and his colleagues tried in 1889 to interest the UK government's new Board of Agriculture in the invention they called Scientific Farm Plant Breeding.
 But this was to no avail.

 Commercial start

 Robert and John Garton made a commercial start as R. & J. Garton.
 They launched their first variety, 'Abundance' oat, in 1892.

 Generous publicity followed in the press, together with the publication of articles by botanists in the Journal of the Royal Agricultural Society of England, and in the Transactions of the Royal Highland and Agricultural Society of Scotland in 1894 and 1898.
 Professor Robert Wallace (1853–1939) of the University of Edinburgh said 'Under the system originated by Mr John Garton an infinite number of new and distinct breeds of oats, barleys, wheats, clovers and grasses have been produced'.

 In 1898 a public company was launched, Gartons Limited.
 It was based in Warrington.
 Many of the 600 or so subscribers for £50,000 cumulative preference shares of 6% rising to 10% were farmers.

-George Peddie Miln joined the company as Managing Director, together with Robert Garton, Thomas R. Garton, Thomas Baxter and Arthur Smith as directors.
-Robert and John Garton agreed to continue to work for the Company for five years for £500 and to receive the entire ordinary share capital of the new company of £50,000.
+Robert and John Garton agreed to continue to work for the company for five years for £500 and to receive the entire ordinary share capital of the new company of £50,000.

+George Peddie Miln joined the company as managing director, together with Robert Garton, Thomas R. Garton, Thomas Baxter and Arthur Smith as directors.

 It rapidly became the United Kingdom's best known plant breeding and seed company, and also exported seeds widely.